 After discussing the dimensions of the base with Dee in our Sales Support team it transpired that our fire protected 2300 litre heating oil tank had the perfect dimensions to fit snugly onto the old diesel tank base.
 By purchasing our fire protected tank at a standard size there was no need for more costly bespoke manufacturing.
-Not only that, the factory fitted fire protection means the tank is delivered on-site fully LABC (Local Authority Building Control) certified making installation quick, easy and cheap without the need for building work and site inspectors.
+The tank is also integrally fire-rated and acts as an alternative form of compliance when compared to conventional fire barriers, meaning that building work and site inspectors can be avoided and installation is quick, easy and inexpensive.

 “The Sales and Services team are top-notch.
 Calling them up is never trouble and they are always a good laugh.
 The oil tank looks great with a nice unobtrusive green colour.
 The fire protection even means I can put trellis around it if I want to.”